w-okada/ttsclient/README_en.md

 - win_std Edition: This is the edition for Windows that runs on a CPU.
 It is slower compared to the CUDA version, but should work on recent CPUs with decent specs.
 - win_cuda Edition: This is the edition for Windows that runs on an NVIDIA GPU.
 It operates faster due to GPU hardware acceleration.
-- mac Edition: This is the edition for Mac.
+- mac Edition: This is the edition for Mac(Apple silicon(M1, M2, M3, etc)).

 ## Usage
 - After extracting the zip file, execute `start_http.bat`.
 Then, access the displayed URL in a browser.